Last updated: November 2023

 - copies of lease agreement if you own additional property;

-- proof of pension;
+- proof of pension or social grant;

 - proof of investments or dividends;